DataBiosphere/azul/OPERATOR.rst

    Use this template for the checklist::

       - [ ] Update `azul-index-dev`
+      - [ ] Update `azul-index-anvildev`
+      - [ ] Update `azul-index-anvilprod`
       - [ ] Confirm with Azul devs that their personal deployments are idle
       - [ ] Update `azul-index-sandbox`
+      - [ ] Update `azul-index-anvilbox`
       - [ ] Update `azul-index-prod`

-   Note that, somewhat counterintuitively, ``dev`` is updated before ``sandbox``.
+   Note that, somewhat counterintuitively, main deployments are updated before their respective ``sandbox``.
 If, during step 3, updates or domains were added to an existing ticket, the entire process may have to be restarted and certain checklist items may need to be reset.

 6. To update an ES domain, select it the Amazon OpenSearch Service console.
    Under *General information*, the *Service software version* should have